aurorasmiles/WorldGuardDocs/source/developer/dependency.rst

 If you compile your plugin or mod using something like `Maven <https://maven.apache.org/>`_ or `Gradle <https://www.gradle.org/>`_ (which you should!), you will need to add WorldGuard to the list of dependencies.
 You can find WorldGuard's artifacts in sk89q's Maven repository.

 * Maven repository: ``http://maven.sk89q.com/repo/``
-* Artifact: ``com.sk89q.worldguard:worldguard-legacy:VERSION`` (where VERSION is your desired version of WorldGuard)
+* Artifacts: ``com.sk89q.worldguard:worldguard-core:VERSION`` and ``com.sk89q.worldguard:worldguard-legacy:VERSION`` (where VERSION is your desired version of WorldGuard)

 The Maven repository should be online 24/7, and is one of Minecraft's longest running Maven repositories.
+If it isn't, see :doc:`../support`

 .. topic:: Example: Configuring a Maven pom.xml